NCH-Motion-Laboratory/configdot/README.md

 ## Basic usage

-For an example, consider a 'demo.ini' file with the following contents:
+For an example, consider a `demo.ini` file with the following contents:

 ```
 # The food section